OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Faction_System.md

 - **Message Type**: CT_System to system window

 ### Faction Relationships

+**Game Rule Summary**: Factions form complex webs of alliances and rivalries.
+When you help or harm one faction, the effects ripple through their entire network of friends and enemies.
+This creates meaningful consequences for your actions - you can't just kill anyone without affecting your relationships with multiple NPC groups throughout the world.

 #### Friend Factions
 - **Auto-Friend**: Every faction is friend to itself